victronenergy/dbus-mqtt/README.md

 ----------

 In order to avoid a lot of traffic to our cloud server, the script contains a keep-alive mechanism.
 Default keep-alive interval is 60 seconds.
-If the system does not receive any read or write requests during that interval, the notifications will be stopped, until the next read or write request is received.
+If the CCGX does not receive any read or write requests during that interval, the notifications will be stopped, until the next read or write request is received.
 So to keep the notifications running, you'll have to send a read request regularly, for example: